fullsoak/lab/README.md

-# fullsoak examples on Deno
+# fullsoak alpha examples on Deno

 FullSoak is a no-build TypeScript fullstack SSR-first framework.
 This repo hosts several examples using FullSoak.